2022 Los Angeles Rams season: Week 3: at Arizona Cardinals

-With a strong defensive performance that kept the Cardinals offense out of the end zone for the entire game, the Rams picked up their first NFC West victory of the season.
+With a strong defensive performance that kept the Cardinals offense out of the end zone for the entire game, the Rams picked up their first (and ultimately only) NFC West victory of the season.
 The win was the Rams' eighth straight over Arizona at State Farm Stadium, a streak that started in 2015.
-Kicker Matt Gay converted field goals of 22 and 40 yards while wide receiver ran 20 yards on a jet sweep in the second quarter to score the first rushing touchdown of his NFL career as Los Angeles built a 13–0 lead.
+Kicker Matt Gay converted field goals of 22 and 40 yards while wide receiver Cooper Kupp ran 20 yards on a jet sweep in the second quarter to score the first rushing touchdown of his NFL career as Los Angeles built a 13–0 lead.
 Running back Cam Akers rushed for a game-high 61 yards on 12 carries, including a 14-yard touchdown run to give the Rams a 20–9 advantage late in the third quarter.
 However, Akers was stripped of the ball at the goal line as Los Angeles was poised to go up by three scores midway through fourth quarter.
 Rookie cornerback Derion Kendrick and veteran linebacker Bobby Wagner shared the team lead in tackles with nine as they helped to limit the Cardinals to just four field goals by kicker Matt Prater.
 Defensive tackle Aaron Donald added six total tackles, including a sack of Arizona quarterback Kyler Murray for minus-15 yards in the first quarter that was the 100th sack of the perennial All-Pro's NFL career.
 Rams quarterback Matthew Stafford threw for 249 yards but did not throw a touchdown pass in a game for the first time since coming to Los Angeles.